TomatenKuchenDEV/docs/docs/serverstats.md

 ---
 title: Server statistics
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Explains on how to set up server statistics
+Explains the setup and usage of server statistics.
 ---

 ## Stats in channel names